gurava5991/low-level-design-blueprints/README.md

 ### Blocks of OOP
 - **Classes and Objects:**
   - **Class:** A class in programming is a blueprint or template for creating objects.
 It defines the properties (attributes) and behaviors (methods) that the objects created from it will have.
 Think of a class like a recipe that outlines what ingredients (attributes) are needed and what steps (methods) to follow.
+  - **Object:** Once a class is defined, objects can be created (instantiated) from it using the new keyword followed by the class name and constructor arguments.

 #### Example of a Class in Java:
 ```java